Introduction

 Be strategic about the cards you discard.
 Avoid giving away too much information about your hand to your opponents, and try to discard cards that are less likely to be useful to them.

-While sets are important, sequences (consecutive cards of the same suit) can also be valuable.
-Keep an eye out for opportunities to form sequences in addition to sets.
+While sets are important, forming pure sequences (three consecutive cards of the same suit without using any joker card) can give you a good lead in the game.
+Keep an eye out for opportunities to form pure sequences in addition to sets.

 Frequently Asked Questions